Avalanche-io/counter/Readme.md

 # Golang Package "counter"
-Package counter id a simple thread-safe atomic counter.
+Package "counter" is a simple thread-safe atomic counter.
 It is basically just a wrapper of convenience functions around "sync/atomic" compare and swap operations (CAS) for `uint64`.

 ## Example